Reinvent digital

 Her current research focus is on digitalization in public spheres and digital inclusion as a challenge for European societies and governments, including the improvement of digital literacy for public servants and the influence of digital technologies on the quality of life of vulnerable and marginalized populations.

-As a Visiting Professor at ENS, she works on a comparative study of European countries with the aim to strenghten German-Polish-Ukrainian scientific cooperation.
-She is hosted by Professor Jan-Hendrik Passoth at the Chair for Sociology of Technology.
+As a Visiting Professor at ENS, she worked on a comparative study of European countries with the aim to strenghten German-Polish-Ukrainian scientific cooperation.
+She was hosted by Professor Jan-Hendrik Passoth at the Chair for Sociology of Technology.

 19 September 2022 - 10 February 2023